 Unmarked courses

-Students are only given credit for specialist courses if they are assessed.
-However, SUPA recognises that National and International Summer schools are valuable learning experiences even though they typically do not include an assessment.
+SUPA recognises that Summer Schools are valuable learning experiences even though they typically do not include an assessment.
 In these cases, and in any non -SUPA specialist course that cannot arrange an assessment, students must write a reflection on the course.
 The reflection should be up to 4,000 words and include:

 • exploration of how the course content relates to the research questions you are trying to answer in your own work, and/or